RobotGeissler/instalily-case-study/README.md

 ### ⚠️ LLM Limitations
 Despite a working toolchain, I wasn’t able to get the system prompt to consistently handle ambiguous open-ended queries (e.g., no explicit SKU or part number).
 With more time, I could refine the regex preprocessing and prompt scaffolding to address this by iterating though all possible combination of part ypes and brand names.

 Time was unfortunately lost trying to build out a full RAG pipeline to provide a better user experience and avoid excessive dynamic searching—ultimately not viable given scraping constraints.
+This also prevented me from adding things like memory or running multiple agents.

 ### Final Approach
 I used an on-demand search agents via Playwright to dynamically extract structured product information only when needed, drastically reducing suspicion while preserving functionality.